ar1111na/JIRA-like-Ticketing-System/README.md

 | role_id       | Foreign Key  | References `Roles.role_id`            |
 | created_at    | TIMESTAMP    | Timestamp of when the user was created |

-### Tickets Table
-Stores details about the tickets/issues in the system.
+**Tickets Table:** Stores details about the tickets/issues in the system.
 | Column Name  | Data Type    | Description                                        |
 |--------------|--------------|----------------------------------------------------|
 | ticket_id    | Primary Key  | Unique identifier for each ticket                  |